 A new year is here, and there’s no better time to commit to becoming a happier, healthier you.

-Most resolutions are the same: eat healthier, lose weight, go to the gym more often, etc. For a few people, progress is made, and real change occurs.
+Most healthy resolutions for 2021 are the same: eat healthier, lose weight, go to the gym more often, etc. For a few people, progress is made, and real change occurs.

 But the reality is that most people will have given up on their goal by Valentine’s Day.

 Instead of more of the same, make 2021 a year of self-discovery and new experiences by investing in your personal growth.
 Here are three investments to make yourself – and in turn, your health – a priority this year.